Travel passes or air miles

 Travel passes

-You may provide a monthly or annual travel pass to your employees.
+An employer may provide a monthly or annual travel pass to their employees.
 Travel passes can include bus, train, Luas and ferry services.
-This is generally not a benefit in kind where you actually purchase the travel pass.
+This is generally not a benefit in kind where the employer actually purchases the travel pass.

 The bus, train, Luas or ferry pass must be issued by public or private operators who hold valid licences.

-Car parking charges may be included in travel passes.
-In such cases these parking charges are a benefit in kind and you should apportion the cost so the parking element is included in pay.
-Your employee is chargeable on the benefit under the Pay As You Earn (PAYE) system to:
+Where travel passes include car parking charges, these parking charges are a benefit in kind.
+The employer should apportion the cost so the parking element is included in pay.
+The employee is chargeable on the benefit under the Pay As You Earn (PAYE) system to:

 For further details on conditions for benefit in kind exemption for travel passes, please see TDM Part 05-01-01f.